axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

 </tr>
 <tr><td>&nbsp;</td></tr>
 </table>
-<p>Other principles and practices can be layered on top of them, but for a RADICAL company these are essential, otherwise it is just a FIAT business with ain’t-we-nice sprinkled on top.
+<p>Other principles and practices can be layered on top of them, but for a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COMPANY</SPAN> these are essential, otherwise it is just a FIAT business with ain’t-we-nice sprinkled on top.
 </p>
 <p>Unlike in a FIAT business, a hierarchy is not imposed in a co-managed company.
 The hierarchies that do emerge are dynamic, fluid, and shaped by what's needed, by the people involved, and a particular time.
 </p>